yuniverse3122/Group22/README.md

 ## Task Allocation
 * Eris Fitzgerald - Coded up basic communication between DUM and our front end including the presets for the work outs.
-* Deron Gentles - Added Velocity and Burndown charts for this sprint.
+* Deron Gentles - Added a manual test for the preselected workout feature as well as the velocity and burndown charts for this sprint.
 * David Yun -
 * Jialin Zheng -
 * Tadeas Lobreis -